Query Parameters

 -d "header=False"

-Example of a parameter with waitfor:1000
+Example of a parameter with wait:1000

 curl -X POST https://universalapi.thordata.com/request \